ooawagaeri/tp/README.md

   * Centralize on-going jobs and client information in a single application.
   * Integrate a job status tracking system.
   * Integrate a client notification system.
-  * Generate monthly reports and statistics automatically.
+  * Generate monthly reports and statistics automatically.<br>
 * It has been optimised for use via a Command Line Interface (CLI) while maintaining the benefits of a Graphical User Interface (GUI).